-If an input cluster BIOM file ( version 1.0) is provided, the classification result of each sequence will replace the taxonomy of the corresponding cluster.
+If an input cluster BIOM file ( version 1.0) is provided, along with a sequence file (output from Representative Sequence tool), the classification result of each sequence will replace the taxonomy of the corresponding cluster.
 If a metadata file is provided, the information will replace the metadata of the corresponding sample.
 The resulting rich dense BIOM file can be used by thirdparty tools such as phyloseq or QIIME etc.

 The BIOM file format is designed to be a general-use format for representing biological sample by observation contingency tables.
 BIOM is a recognized standard for the Earth Microbiome Project and is a Genomics Standards Consortium supported project.

 Here are some example input files: